morgan4491/kanban_board_token/README.md

 You will need to:

+* Run the `install:all` script at the top level package.json to install the server and client modules

 * Create a `.env` file for the server that includes:

   * A username for the database